and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-psuedo-scheme-xss.md

 Why do we need to worry about URI Schemes?
 ------------------------------------------

-As you probably have guessed, the URI scheme is so flexible that many companies have taken advantage of it to produce their own schemes which have than been adopted into web browsers.
+As you probably have guessed, the URI scheme is so flexible that many companies have taken advantage of it to produce their own schemes which have then been adopted into web browsers.
 Many of these schemes are still supported for legacy reasons, but have not been updated in years or even decades.

-The most notorious of this, is the "**JavaScript Pseudo Scheme**" - a scheme that allows you to pass through a string of JavaScript which will be executed in it's own context but with full access to the current DOM and all of it's nodes.
+The most notorious of these is the "**JavaScript Pseudo Scheme**" - a scheme that allows you to pass through a string of JavaScript which will be executed in its own context but with full access to the current DOM and all of its nodes.

 You've probably seen this in code before, but not recognized it.
 The most common use case is: